MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CALCDATE-Function--Date-.md

 <CQ+1M-10D>
 ```

- This should be interpreted as the following: current quarter \+ 1 month \- 10 days.
+ This should be interpreted as the following: current quarter + 1 month - 10 days.

  The DateExpression is composed of the following:

  \<Prefix\>\<Unit\>\<Sign\>\<Number\>\<Unit\>\<Sign\>\<Number\>\<Unit\>

 > [!NOTE]
 >  The angle brackets \(\< \>\) specify that the expression is not translated, regardless of the application language.
-For more information about multilanguage capabilities with date formulas, see [Developing Multilanguage\-Enabled Applications](Developing-Multilanguage-Enabled-Applications.md).
+For more information about multilanguage capabilities with date formulas, see [Developing Multilanguage-Enabled Applications](Developing-Multilanguage-Enabled-Applications.md).

 ## Example
  This example shows how to use the CALCDATE function.